Karl Liebknecht: Prosecution of the murderers

-The officers Horst von Pflugk-Harttung, Heinrich Stiege, Ulrich von Ritgen and Rudolf Liepmann are to be regarded as the murderers of Karl Liebknecht.
+The officers Horst von Pflugk-Harttung, Heinrich Stiege, Ulrich von Ritgen and Rudolf Liepmann have been regarded as the murderers of Karl Liebknecht.
 In addition, the officers Heinz von Pflugk-Harttung, Bruno Schulze and the soldier Clemens Friedrich were involved.

 A civilian trial against the murderers of Liebknecht and Luxemburg did not take place, and an investigation into what lay behind them was not initiated.
 Only after the KPD, through its own investigations led by Leo Jogiches, had revealed the whereabouts of some of the perpetrators, did the Guard Cavalry open court-martial proceedings against them.
 The military court prosecutor Paul Jorns impeded the investigations, and in the main trial only Otto Runge and Kurt Vogel were sentenced to prison terms.
 The only officers charged, the von Pflugk-Harttung brothers, were acquitted.
 The verdicts were signed by Gustav Noske, who also arranged for the subsequent appeal proceedings to be discontinued.
 Runge and Vogel later received compensation for their time in prison from the National Socialists.

 Heinz von Pflugk-Harttung later played a leading role in the Kapp Putsch.
 In 1920, he was killed in an explosion after grenades in his car accidentally detonated.

 Pabst was neither prosecuted nor charged, and Vogel was helped to escape by Captain Lieutenant (later Admiral) Wilhelm Canaris three days after sentencing.
 Runge was recognized and beaten by workers in 1925 and 1931 after his release from prison.
 In June 1945, Runge, now 70, was tracked down by the NKVD in Berlin and handed over to the Soviet commandant's office on the instructions of senior prosecutor Max Berger.
 Runge was charged with murder, but his health later deteriorated.
 He died in prison in September 1945.

 In 1946, the Counterintelligence Corps searched von Ritgen's home after his father-in-law reported him for his alleged involvement in the murder of Walther Rathenau.
 During the search, the CIC instead found evidence linking him to Liebknecht's murder.
 On the orders of the U.S. military occupation authorities, German police officers were forced to arrest von Ritgen and put him on trial.
 While in prison, he was treated as a "hero of freedom", and was later acquitted by the Kassel Higher Regional Court.
 Ritgen died in 1969.